 - To respect the rights and freedoms of young persons and be proportionate to the seriousness of the offence

-- Young persons aged 12-17 yrs at the time of the offence
+- Young persons ages 12-17 yrs at the time of the offence

 - Young persons residing in Peel or Caledon